User Manual

 Documents can be saved or exported in various formats using the PDF Editor.
 The following options are available:

-• File > Save – Saves the current version of the PDF file quickly and incrementally (Incremental Saving).
+• File > Save – Quickly saves the current version of the PDF file incrementally (Incremental Saving).

 • File > Save As... – Saves the current version of the PDF file under a different name (Optimized Saving).